lrytz/scala-lang/blog/_posts/2016-07-04-trait-method-performance.md

 When the JVM loads a new class, a virtual method that was statically not overridden by CHA may get an override.
-All assembly code that made use of the now invalid assumption is discarded and the corresponding methods are executed again by the bytecode interpreter.
+All assembly code that made use of the now invalid assumption is discarded and the
+// the text reads as if the methods are executed twice.
+I'd rewrite as `the next execution of method will began in intepreter`
+// this leaves uncovered the question of `what happens if return address is in discarded code` but I believe it's fine. corresponding methods are executed again by the bytecode interpreter.
 This process is called deoptimization.
 In case a deoptimized method is currently being executed, control is passed to the interpreter by on-stack replacement.
+// AFAIK this is false...
+Please tell me if what I write below isn't true:
+// when breaking CHA assumption, VM will ask all threads to pause at safe poins.
+// JVM can recreate state of interpreter in every safe-point.
+If method happens to pause inside method whose code is
+// being discarded it will jump into interpreter

+// if the method is NOT being currenly executed, but some thread has instructuion inside it in return pointer
+// the method is filed with NO-OP and a special handler in the end that is able to jump to nearest safe-point.
+// AFAIK this has little if something to do with OSR.

 In addition to using CHA, the C2 compiler performs speculative inlining of virtual methods based on the type profiles gathered by the interpreter and the C1-generated assembly.
 If the receiver type